 The number of bulk system units on a drilling platform or ship depends on the size of the rig.
-Normally, it is 4, but can range from 2 to 12.
+Normally, it is four, but can range from two to 12.
 As soon as the rig platform or ship has arrived at its drilling location, it needs to fill bulk solids tanks with barite, bentonite and drilling cement.
 Supply vessels carry these materials from a base situated onshore near the rig, and the dry powders are blown from the supply vessel into the bulk tanks on the platform.

 OFFSHORE Sampling SOLutions

 During this filling process, samples of the solids need to be obtained.
 This process could happen once a week or every two weeks, depending on the activity on the rig and the need for material.